 Researchers from the University of Bremen, supported by colleagues at the Medical University of Vienna, have developed a method and system that can directly diagnose allergies by visualising part of the allergic response (degranulation) from a blood sample.
 The system consists of a disposable microfluidic chip and a holography reader.
 With the ability to be used by more than 150 allergens this test will

 enable patients to be better informed about their allergy status and enable doctors to provide the best suited treatment in a timely fashion.

-A third generation chip has been developed which will be tested with patients’ blood samples material.
+Allergios is currently in the process of perfecting its solution, as well as validating in real clinical settings.
+A new proprietary camera system has been developed which will be tested with patients’ blood samples material.